Game Boy Advance Assembly Guide | Boxy Pixel

 Final Touch

-Flip Game Boy over, clean all surfaces, and install the front screen protector.
+Flip the Game Boy over, clean all surfaces, and install the front screen protector.

 Using a humid environment helps to minimize dust caught under the screen.